mxashlynn/Parquet/Documentation/Parquet_API.md

  - Seaside: Base·Watery Solid · Modifier·Eastern Sandy
  - Town: Handmade

-<a name='M-ParquetClassLibrary-Maps-ChunkDescription-#ctor'></a>
+<a name='M-ParquetClassLibrary-Maps-ChunkDetail-#ctor'></a>
 ### #ctor() `constructor`

 ##### Summary

-Initializes a new default instance of the [ChunkDescription](#T-ParquetClassLibrary-Maps-ChunkDescription 'ParquetClassLibrary.Maps.ChunkDescription') class for use with serialization.
+Initializes a new default instance of the [ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail') class for use with serialization.

 ##### Parameters

 This constructor has no parameters.

-<a name='M-ParquetClassLibrary-Maps-ChunkDescription-#ctor-ParquetClassLibrary-Maps-ChunkTopography,ParquetClassLibrary-ModelTag,ParquetClassLibrary-Maps-ChunkTopography,ParquetClassLibrary-ModelTag-'></a>
+<a name='M-ParquetClassLibrary-Maps-ChunkDetail-#ctor-ParquetClassLibrary-Maps-ChunkTopography,ParquetClassLibrary-ModelTag,ParquetClassLibrary-Maps-ChunkTopography,ParquetClassLibrary-ModelTag-'></a>
 ### #ctor(inBaseTopography,inBaseComposition,inModifierTopography,inModifierComposition) `constructor`

 ##### Summary

-Initializes a new instance of the [ChunkDescription](#T-ParquetClassLibrary-Maps-ChunkDescription 'ParquetClassLibrary.Maps.ChunkDescription') class.
+Initializes a new instance of the [ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail') class.

 ##### Parameters